MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm04.md

 that allows you to submit io-tasks, and later collect the results of those tasks.
 It does so by providing two ring buffers, one for submissions, and one for completions.

-In the simplest possible terms you put some tasks on one queue, and later collect them on some other queue.
+In the simplest possible terms, you put some tasks on one queue, and later collect them on some other queue.
 In practice, it's a lot less simple than that.

-As I've written about in previous entries on this page, I decided to scrap the std-lib and `libc`, and write my own syscall interface in [tiny-std](https://github.com/MarcusGrass/tiny-std).
+As I've written about in previous entries on this website, I decided to scrap the std-lib and `libc`, and write my own syscall interface in [tiny-std](https://github.com/MarcusGrass/tiny-std).
 Therefore I had to look into the gritty details of how to set up these buffers, you can see those details [here](https://github.com/MarcusGrass/tiny-std/blob/e48179de9f11e687e5f523bb2f271b7c3bb71175/rusl/src/io_uring.rs).